CreatorDev/w1-switchcounter/README.md

 ## Assumptions

 This guide assumes that you have flashed the latest Ci40 Creator image onto your Ci40 [**Instructions**](http://docs.creatordev.io) and that you have completed the steps in the [quick start guide](../../guides/quick-start-guide).
+On Ci40, you may need to install awalwm2m and letmecreate (opkg update && opkg install letmecreate awal2m2m) if you are not using a Creator image.

 It is also assumed that you have an Ubuntu 16.04 PC/VM (other versions/distros may work, but this cannot be guaranteed).

 ## Step-by-Step Setup Instructions

 First, you need to install the OpenWrt build dependencies on your machine: